multiduplikator/mikrotik_blocklist/README.md

 Clearly, the above mechanism leads to a short window of time, where blocking deteriorates, as the blocklist is emptied out and then reloaded.
 However, its performance in terms of loading time is quite good.

 A better approach would be to work with two lists (e.g. prod_blocklist and new_blocklist).
-So after the fetching part, we would do something like the following.
+With basic scripting we would do something like the following.
 **THE FOLLOWING IS EXTREMELY SLOW!
 DON'T RUN THIS!**

 ```
+# fetch the blocklist to file
+/tool fetch url="https://raw.githubusercontent.com/multiduplikator/mikrotik_blocklist/main/blocklist.rsc" mode=https

 # load blocklist
 /import file-name=blocklist.rsc